Action research

 Action research is a philosophy and methodology of research generally applied in the social sciences.
 It seeks transformative change through the simultaneous process of taking action and doing research, which are linked together by critical reflection.
-Kurt Lewin, then a professor at MIT, first coined the term "action research" in 1944.
+Kurt Lewin, then a professor at MIT, coined the term "action research" in 1944.
 In his 1946 paper "Action Research and Minority Problems" he described action research as "a comparative research on the conditions and effects of various forms of social action and research leading to social action" that uses "a spiral of steps, each of which is composed of a circle of planning, action and fact-finding about the result of the action".

 Process

 Action research is an interactive inquiry process that balances problem-solving actions implemented in a collaborative context with data-driven collaborative analysis or research to understand underlying causes enabling future predictions about personal and organizational change.

 After seven decades of action research development, many methods have evolved that adjust the balance to focus more on the actions taken or more on the research that results from the reflective understanding of the actions.